LaxarJS/laxar/docs/glossary.md

 ## Widget Descriptor

-A JSON file containing meta information about a widget.
+The contents of a JSON file (called `widget.json`) containing meta information about a widget.
 The descriptor defines the *name*, *integration type and technology*, and the *widget features* that may be configured.
-It may also specify a *styleSource* and/or *templateSource* if the widget deviates from the defaults.
+It may also specify a *styleSource* and/or *templateSource* if the widget deviates from the defaults, e.g. when using SCSS.

 More Information: